stashymane/kongo/README.md

 * Builder/DSL pattern for many operations (insert, update, index, etc.)
 * Automatic SerialName fetching with operation builder pattern (via Kotlin reflection, not possible to do this otherwise currently)
-* Service class for better ergonomics
+* Service interface for better ergonomics
 * ObjectId replacement (`DocumentId`) for sharing your data model across projects without including the MongoDB driver itself.